Bone Broth Recipe

 STEPS

-2. Once brown on all sides, place bones in slow cooker.
+- Once browned on all sides, place the bones in the slow cooker.

-4. Add to slow cooker chopped onion, whole garlic, herbs, and celery.
+- Add to the slow cooker chopped onion, whole garlic, herbs, and celery.
 (You might try carrots, mushrooms, or any other flavors you favor.)

-6. Once water is boiling, cover, put on low, and cook for 48 hours.
+- Once the water is boiling, cover it, reduce the heat to low, and cook for 48 hours.
 (You may opt to skim foam.
-We didn’t and the yucky stuff disappeared toward the end.)
+We didn’t, and the yucky stuff disappeared toward the end.)

-7. After 48 hours, turn off and allow to cool.
-(You can simmer less/more time, but this seems to be the “magic” number of hours.)
+- After 48 hours, turn off and allow to cool.
+(You can simmer for less/more time, but this seems to be the “magic” number of hours.)

-9. Freeze and/or put into fridge for future use
+- Freeze and/or put into the fridge for future use

 NOTE: We added salt to our final product.
 Not sure if this mitigated the magic, but it made it taste much better.